-- 20.1 All amounts stated in these General Rental Conditions are adjusted annually on the basis of the annual price index figure in accordance with the consumer price index, series all households, published by the Dutch Office for National Statistics (CBS), for the first time one year from the effective date of the rental agreement, all this subject to the year-on-year method. - 20.2 If the rental agreement and/or these General Rental Conditions is/are (partly) drawn up in a language other than the Dutch language, the Dutch text will be binding between the parties and the facts in the relevant dispute will be assessed on the basis of applicable Dutch law. - 20.3 The Dutch court has sole jurisdiction to hear any and all disputes between the tenant and the landlord.
+- 20.1 All amounts stated in these General Rental Conditions are adjusted annually, for the first time on January 1 after the date of commencement of the rental agreement, on the basis of the annual price index figure in accordance with the consumer price index, series all households, published by the Dutch Office for National Statistics (CBS), for the first time one year from the effective date of the rental agreement, subject to the year-on-year method. - 20.2 If the rental agreement and/or these General Rental Conditions is/are (partly) drawn up in a language other than the Dutch language, the Dutch text will be binding between the parties and the facts in the relevant dispute will be assessed on basis of applicable Dutch law. - 20.3 The Dutch court has sole jurisdiction to hear any and all disputes between the Tenant and the Landlord.